Charged particle motion and radiation in strong electromagnetic fields: Charged particle dynamics

 However, numerical studies of avalanche-type cascades, using multidimensional QED-PIC codes, show that the onset of the cascades is observed at lower intensities $I\sim 7\times 10^{23}$ W/cm$^2$~\cite{bashmakov.pop.2014,grismayer.pop.2016,grismayer.pre.2017}.
 This is partially due to the fact that the classical prediction for the radiated power, which is used in deriving \cref{eq:QRRThreshold}, is an overestimate; thus the electron energy is damped more strongly than it should be, according to QED calculations.
 The threshold is also lowered by stochastic effects, because it is possible for electrons to radiate less than expected and therefore to have higher energy~\cite{duclous.ppcf.2011}.

 The question of how to \emph{initiate} an avalanche has received a great deal of attention.
 The use of seed high-energy electron or photon beams has been studied~\cite{tang.pra.2014,king.pra.2013}, as well as the role of the detailed spatiotemporal structure of the laser fields ~\cite{tamburini.sr.2017,sampath.pop.2018}.
-The study of dual-beam cascades has been extended to the case of multiple colliding laser pulses~\cite{gelfer.pra.2015,vranic.ppcf.2017,gonoskov.prx.2017,magnusson.pra.2019}, and to investigations of single-particle and collective dynamics~\cite{jirka.pre.2016,gong.pre.2017,bashinov.pra.2017,luo.sr.2018,efimenko.sr.2018}.
+The role of spin and polarization of the electrons, positrons, and photons in multiphoton Compton and Breit-Wheeler processes in relation to the avalanche development was studied in \cite{seipt.njp.2021}.
+The study of dual-beam cascades has been extended to the case of multiple colliding laser pulses (MCLP)\footnote{We discuss the properties of multiple colliding laser pulses in section \ref{sec:DipoleWaves}.} \cite{gelfer.pra.2015,vranic.ppcf.2017,gonoskov.prx.2017,magnusson.pra.2019}, and to investigations of single-particle and collective dynamics~\cite{jirka.pre.2016,gong.pre.2017,bashinov.pra.2017,luo.sr.2018,efimenko.sr.2018}.

 In parallel, a comprehensive study of QED effects on laser interactions with solid- and near-critical density targets has been conducted using simulations.
 Initially, this effort was justified by considering how they would affect laser-driven ion acceleration~\cite{tamburini.njp.2010}\footnote{We discuss the effect of role of RR and QED in ion acceleration in \cref{sec:Ions}.}, but it was soon realized that such interactions could serve as an efficient source of high-energy photons and electron-positron pairs.
 The reflection of laser radiation from a plasma surface, and therefore the standing-wave-like structure generated nearby, means that the dynamics bear a close resemblance to the avalanche-type cascade~\cite{ridgers.prl.2012, ridgers.pop.2013, zhang.njp.2015, zhu.njp.2015, chang.pre.2015, liu.oe.2016, zhu.ncomm.2016, wang.pre.2017, slade-lowther.njp.2019, luo.sr.2018, luo.ppcf.2015}.